NIRVANA: Structured Pruning Reimagined for Large Language Model Compression: Proposed Method: NIRVANA

 \subsection{Calibration Data Selection via KL Divergence}

 As pruning transitions from individual weights as in \cref{eq:saliency_score} to larger groups (neurons/heads), the variance in the aggregated saliency scores across these groups can be more pronounced compared to weight-level pruning.
-This makes it critical to carefully select calibration data that accurately reflects the model’s behavior.
-Existing works \citep{Williams_2024,bandari2024c4datasetoptimalpruning,ji2024bewarecalibrationdatapruning} observe that the quality and diversity of the calibration data are critical to the effectiveness of pruning.
-However, in our experiments, we find that the quality or diversity of the calibration data does not consistently correlate with model performance, as illustrated by examples in \cref{app:data_selection}.
-We also empirically observe that neither the length nor the quantity of calibration data directly correlates with the performance.
-Therefore, we adopt a lightweight yet effective approach to select calibration data.
+This makes it critical to carefully select calibration data that accurately reflects the model's behavior.
+Contrary to existing work \citep{Williams_2024,bandari2024c4datasetoptimalpruning,ji2024bewarecalibrationdatapruning}, we empirically find that metrics like data quality, diversity, or quantity do not consistently correlate with post-pruning performance, as illustrated by examples in \cref{app:data_selection}.
+Therefore, we adopt a lightweight yet effective approach.
 We propose using the KL divergence to measure the output discrepancy between the pruned model $\hat{f}$ and the original model $f$, serving as a proxy for selecting calibration data.
-Minimizing KL divergence ensures calibration data induces pruning decisions that preserve the original model’s output distribution, avoiding biased gradients from unrepresentative samples.
+Minimizing KL divergence ensures calibration data induces pruning decisions that preserve the original model's output distribution, avoiding biased gradients from unrepresentative samples.
+As detailed in \cref{app:kl_justification}, this proxy could be estimated as a Monte Carlo Approximation.
 We define the calibration dataset $\mathcal{C}^{*}$ as:

-In detail, we randomly sample multiple candidate batches from the dataset and prune the model using each candidate batch as calibration data.
+In detail, we randomly sample multiple candidate batches from the dataset and prune the same original dense model using each batch.
 For each pruned model, we compute the KL divergence on a fixed held-out evaluation set.
-The batch that yields the lowest KL divergence is selected as the calibration data \(\mathcal{C}^*\).
-Since each pruning round requires only a single backward pass and is performed on a small subset, the overall process remains efficient and incurs minimal additional computational overhead.
+The batch that yields the lowest KL divergence is the calibration data \(\mathcal{C}^*\).
+This selection process is highly efficient, as each trial requires only a single backward pass on a small data subset, adding minimal computational overhead.
 The pseudocode of this process can be found in \cref{alg:data_selection}.